PPBDS/tutorial.helpers/vignettes/instructions.md

 Fourth, tutorials should be so simple that 95% of the students can answer 95% of the questions easily.
 One way to ensure that is to add a *Hint* to almost every coding question.

 Hints must always have the same code chunk name as the exercise chunk for which they are the hint, with a "-hint-n" added at the end.
-So, if an exercise code chunk is named "ex-1", then the hint associated with that exercise is named "ex-1-hint-1".
+So, if an Exercise code chunk is named "ex-1", then the hint associated with that exercise is named "ex-1-hint-1".
 A second hint for that same question would be named "ex-1-hint-2", and so on.

 When you create a hint, always use `eval = FALSE` within the parentheses in the code chunk.
 This is because hints will often include "..." and other symbols which do not run as correct R code.
 So, we need to tell R not to run it or an error will occur during `R CMD check`.
 Example: